8.3.2. CYP2D6¶

 -

-- More precisely: Lisdexamfetamine is absorbed in the small intestine via the PEPT1 transporter (possibly also via PEPT2) and subsequently metabolized in the red blood cells to d-amphetamine and L-lysine.
-Lisdexamfetamine itself also does not inhibit or induce CYP2D6, CYP2C19, or CYP3A4.
+- Lisdexamfetamine is absorbed in the small intestine via the PEPT1 transporter (possibly also via PEPT2) and then metabolized in the red blood cells to d-amphetamine and L-lysine.
+Lisdexamfetamine itself does not inhibit or induce CYP2D6, CYP2C19 or CYP3A4.
 This metabolization to d-amphetamine does not occur via CYP2D6.

 - Lomustine